Vaping compliance and enforcement

 On this page:

 Health Canada has a rigorous compliance and enforcement program in place to ensure that manufacturers, importers and sellers of vaping products comply with the Tobacco and Vaping Products Act (TVPA) and the Canada Consumer Product Safety Act (CCPSA).
-Health Canada inspectors regularly perform inspections of tobacco and vaping product retailers, manufacturers, online based establishments, and any other locations where tobacco and vaping products are sold or promoted.
+Health Canada Inspectors regularly perform inspections of tobacco and vaping product retailers, manufacturers, online based establishments, and any other place where tobacco and vaping products are sold or promoted.

 In April 2019, Health Canada committed to providing regular updates to Canadians about the results of Health Canada's compliance and enforcement activities.
 To support this commitment, Health Canada began publishing Vaping Compliance and Enforcement Reports at the end of 2019.